nphorsley59/Noah_Portfolio/README.md

 ### <div align="center">Visualization Using Tableau</div>

 I used Tableau to summarize the results of our Spring 2020 surveys.
 I have included a sample plot below (Figure 8).
-The full workbook can be found on Tableau Public<sup>3</sup>.<br />
+The full workbook<sup>3</sup> can be found on Tableau Public.<br />

 **Figure 8.** A bar chart showing prominent members of the bird community (>10 individuals) at each site.